foundrybot-ca/foundrybot/README.md

 A Debian ISO (Trixie / 13.x works out of the box).
 Your SSH key (id_ed25519.pub) for the admin user.

-recomended package list, however only the first section is required
 ```bash
 sudo apt-get update && sudo apt-get install -y \
   # --- ISO / boot tooling ---